Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 I was taught to name mutations in all uppercase so that's what you see below.

-The arguments will always have `state` and other optional arguments used to modify it.
+The arguments will always have `state` first and other optional arguments used to modify it.

 For `ADD_COLOR`, the new `color` is pushed onto the `state.colors` array.